 The first step is having all the needed materials to help you carry out the process.
 You’ll need the followong:

-• Fining agents: Fining agents help clarify the beer and remove yeast and protein haze.
+- Fining agents: Fining agents help clarify the beer and remove yeast and protein haze.
 For instance, you can use isinglass, Irish moss, whirlfloc tablets, or gelatine.
-Remember to add these fining agents 5 to 7 days before bottling the beer.
+Remember to add these fining agents 5 to 7 days before bottling beer.

 Step 2: Clean and Sanitize the Equipment

-After gathering all the needed materials, you must ensure they are free from germs by sanitizing them.
+After gathering all the needed materials, you must make sure they are free from germs by sanitizing them.
 There are different ways to sanitize the equipment.
 You can use non-rinse sanitizer, rinse sanitizer or boil the equipment to kill germs.
-Always use an odorless sanitizer to avoid introducing unwanted scents or smells to your beer.
+Always use an odorless sanitizer to avoid introducing unwanted scents or smells to the beer.

 Use a jet bottle washer to clean up used bottles.
 These bottles sometimes have clumps of molds at the bottom, which can be challenging to clean.
 A jet bottle washer contains a valve that activates when you push the bottle over it.
 This helps remove residue and debris easily.